 Bio and image for Brendan O'Connor.
-Last updated Feb 2016.
+Last updated summer 2020.

-Brendan O’Connor (http://brenocon.com/) is an assistant professor in the College of Information and Computer Sciences at the University of Massachusetts Amherst, and works in the intersection of computational social science and natural language processing – studying how social factors influence language technologies, and how to better understand social trends with text analysis.
-For example, his research investigates racial bias in NLP technologies, political events reported in news, and opinions and slang in Twitter; his work has been featured in the New York Times and the Wall Street Journal.
-He received his PhD in 2014 from Carnegie Mellon University's Machine Learning Department, advised by Noah Smith, and has previously been a Visiting Fellow at the Harvard Institute for Quantitative Social Science, and an intern with the Facebook Data Science team.
-He holds a BS/MS in Symbolic Systems from Stanford University.
+Brendan O’Connor (http://brenocon.com) is an associate professor in the College of Information and Computer Sciences at the University of Massachusetts Amherst, who works in the intersection of computational social science and natural language processing – studying how social factors influence language technologies, and how to better understand social trends with text analysis.
+For example, he has investigated racial bias in NLP technologies, political events reported in news, language in Twitter, and crowdsourcing foundations of NLP.
+He is a recipient of the NSF CAREER and Google Faculty Research awards, has received a best paper award, and his research has been cited thousands of times and been featured in the media.
+At UMass Amherst, he is affiliated with the Computational Social Science Institute and Center for Data Science.
+His PhD was completed in 2014 from Carnegie Mellon University's Machine Learning Department, and he has previously been a Visiting Fellow at the Harvard Institute for Quantitative Social Science, and worked in the Facebook Data Science group and at the company Crowdflower; he started studying the intersection of AI and social science in Symbolic Systems (BS/MS) at Stanford University.